-

 3. Multimedia and Entertainment

-The Motorola AURA offers a range of multimedia and entertainment options, including a built-in media player for playing music and videos.
-The phone supports a variety of file formats, allowing users to enjoy their favorite media content on the go.
+The Sony Ericsson Xperia Pureness provides users with the usual multimedia and entertainment offerings.
+It includes a media player for playing both music and video.
+The phone supports a wide array of file formats so users may go anytime to listen or watch their favorite media content.

 Market Reception and Legacy